 The plot for this sees Whispering Steve in the middle of a conspiracy after he unexpectedly comes into possession of a deadly biological weapon.
 This summary may explain the overall narrative arc, but little else in this desperately convoluted potboiler does.

-Why for instance despite the kidnap of his daughter does Steve never display a moment of parental anguish?
-Why does he spend most of the film ambling around with the woman who snatched his little girl at the beginning of the film?
+Why for instance, does Old Totem Face Steve never display a moment of parental anguish after his daughter is kidnapped?
+And why does he spend most of the film ambling around with the woman who snatched his child?
+Answers on a postcard please.

 Genuinely poor.
 On the evidence here director Michael Keusch shouldn’t be trusted with the blowing up a party balloon let alone a helicopter.

-The explosions are yellow CGI generated blobs out of which emerge non descript chunks of what we’re supposed to believe is helicopter wreckage, but look more like a few random jigsaw pieces.
+The explosions are yellow CGI generated blobs out of which emerge non-descript chunks of what we’re supposed to believe is helicopter wreckage, but that look more like a few random jigsaw pieces.

 It’s cheesy, poorly done, and an affront to the viewer.
-Yet, oddly, it’s so risible that you can’t despise the touch for long.
+Yet, oddly, it’s so risible that you can’t despise it for long.
 If you’re going to be bad, you may as well be this bad.

 Exploding helicopter innovation

 None.
 Much like Seagal films of this era, it‘s hard to detect any evidence that time, effort, or imagination has been spent on this scene.

 An otherwise terminally dull film briefly flickers into life, before being snuffed out by a swift return to tedium.